 In the Swedish study system we have a 3-level grading scale (with a few exceptions at some departments) comprising:

 The ECTS grading table has now been officially introduced and is available for all courses that have run for more than two years.
 No overall grade is given for a degree.

 Umeå University does not issue ECTS-grades.
-Your home university is responsible for any translation of Swedish grades into your home country's specific grading system.
+If you are an exchange student and will transfer have your credits transferred, your home university is responsible for any translation of Swedish grades into your home country's specific grading system.
 It may be helpful if you present the course work and exams you complete at Umeå University to your home university when you return.

 The exception to the two-term system are summer courses, which offers a selected number of courses with English language instruction that are given from June through to August.

 The teaching methods are based on the student's responsibility and individual performance.
 Students are expected not only to remember the facts from a lecture, but also to summarise, evaluate and analyse them in order to draw their own conclusions.
 Examinations seldom require that students reproduce exactly the material presented during the lectures.

 Exams are not given at the end of the term, but rather at the end of each course, as explained above.
 The exam can be in the form of a written test or you may be asked to hand in an assignment, participate in a seminar, or do a "home exam".
 When taking a Home Exam you are given a number of days to answer a set of questions.
 You may use your books, but the questions generally require you to have your own opinions and are more essay-like in character.

 The academic lifestyle of Umeå University is relaxed and friendly.
 The dress code is informal and the staff/student relationship is non-authoritarian and democratic.